adrianacuna/ClaseBigData/README.md

 ```
 ###### 5. What is the difference between **value** and **variable** in Scala?

-This question is just open responses.
+This question is just a open response.

 **Response**
 ```sh